jbossdemocentral/bpms-governance-demo/README.md

 Notes
 -----
 The s-ramp process includes an email node that will not work unless you have smtp configured (process will continue without SMTP).
-An easy tool to help run this is a single java jar project called FakeSMTP (http://nilhcem.github.io/FakeSMTP).
+An easy tool to help run this is a [single java jar project called FakeSMTP](http://nilhcem.github.io/FakeSMTP).

 Supporting Articles